feng-zhang0712/mole/2025/english/support-worker-interview.md

 <!-- - I'm currently in China.
 I previously worked in the Internet industry, but the work environment can be tough for someone at 35.
 I believe 35 is the prime of my life, not the end of my career, but a new beginning. -->
 - This role aligns with my goal of making a contribution in a country I love, because Australia has always been my dream destination to work and live.
 - This role offers a stable work environment and opportunity for personal and professional growth, which is important for my long-term career goals.
-- I think the most valuable thing is helping others, working as a support worker allows me to make a real difference in people’s lives, giving me a sense of purpose and fulfillment.
+- I think the most valuable thing is helping others, being a support worker allows me to make a real difference in people’s lives, giving me a sense of purpose and fulfillment.
 - I’m passionate about serving others, especially those who need support to live with dignity and independence.
 - My skills, experience, and personality make me well-suited for this work.